Dust mites are some of the most common allergens within a house. These microscopic arachnids can cause respiratory allergies when inhaled.

 - Homemade mite spray: For a quick mite-killing spray, you can mix two tablespoons of eucalyptus oil and two tablespoons of tea tree oil.
 Combine the oils in a dark spray bottle with two cups of distilled water.
-Tea tree oil is an antibacterial and anti-fungal oil commonly used to fight pests, mold and mildew (12).
+Tea tree oil is an antibacterial and anti-fungal oil commonly used to fight pests, mold, and mildew (11).

 - Diatomaceous earth (DE): DE is a fine silica rock powder that instantly kills dust mites when in contact.
-You can sprinkle the powder where you suspect dust mites to be hiding.
-Allow the powder to stay in the area for as long as possible — vacuum to remove dead mites and powder.
-Make sure you’re using a permitted form of DE; this powder can be toxic if inhaled, so keep the area clear (13).
+Sprinkle the powder where you suspect dust mites to be hiding.
+Leave the powder for as long as possible, then vacuum to remove dead mites and powder.
+Make sure you’re using a permitted form of DE; this powder can be toxic if inhaled, so keep the area clear (12).

 Dust Mite Myths

-You might be hearing various ways to get rid of or kill dust mites, but what is true?
+You might hear various ways to eliminate or kill dust mites, but what is true?

 We’re here to set the record straight and figure out what works and what doesn’t.